The Ultimate Guide to the Tour du Mont Blanc Hike

 But besides the huts, the valleys are full of different types of accommodations — from small family-run inns to boutique hotels.
 Staying in the valley really provides you with a lot of options to choose from.

-Still, you need to book your accommodations early!
+Regardless of your choice in accommodation, you still need to book your accommodations early!

 The Tour du Mont Blanc will lead you through regions known for their cuisine, where you’ll have the opportunity to try many local dishes and experience unique tastes.
 Because the trail never takes you too far from civilization, there’ll always be a refuge, a town, or a village on the way where you can have a meal.